ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     jobs
     # [2]+  Terminated              sleep 5000000

-Finally, the 'nohup' command (from "no hangup"!) makes jobs extra resistant to lost connections or terminal problems.
+Finally, the 'nohup' command (from 'no hangup'!) makes jobs extra resistant to lost connections or terminal problems.
 In other words, even jobs running in the background can be terminated if one's shell dies. 'nohup' separates the running job from the shell, so it'll keep running until it dies or is actively killed by you.

     nohup sleep 1000000 &
     # [1] 34993